Registration is now open

 The goal of this program is to promote enjoyment and participation while developing self-confidence.
 Children progress at various rates and it may take a couple of sessions to perform the skills well enough to progress to the next level.
 This includes vault, bars, beam, floor, trampoline for girls.
 The Boys program includes vault, parallel bars, high bar, floor, rings, and trampoline.

 Girls may wear a leotard or gym shorts and a T-shirt.
 Boys may wear gym shorts and a T-shirt.
 No skirts, jeans, shorts or pants with belts, buckles or zippers are allowed.
-Hair must be tied back and off the shoulder; feet must be bare.
+Shorts and shirts should be tight fitting, try to avoid anything to loose.
+Long hair must be tied back and off the shoulder; feet must be bare.
 No jewelry (stud earrings only).

 WHY PUT YOUR CHILD IN GYMNASTICS?